-Consumers have a fighting chance to comprehend limited, less complex and more transparent conflicts.
+Consumers have a reasonable chance to comprehend limited, less complex and more transparent conflicts.
 Yet, like financial reps themselves, they cannot readily, if at all, comprehend far more complex and opaque conflicts.
 The problem is not consumers.
 The problem is complex conflicts of dual registrants were never intended to be understood by consumers.
 Commonwealth and Northwest Mutual conflicts are extensive.
 Their disclosures are fairly well-written.
-Yet they are also incomprehensible to consumers - as they are to policymakers or regulators - seeking to know what they mean for them.
+Yet they are also incomprehensible to consumers -- as they are to policymakers or regulators - seeking to know what they mean for them.
 The opportunity for a serious investor to act reasonably on the basis of these descriptions of conflicts is just about nil.

-Finally, add claims of fiduciary duty.
-The standards' chief flaw is their implicit and clear adherence to a brokerage sales standard, while talking a fiduciary / best interest standard.
+Finally, claims of fiduciary duty.
+The standards' chief flaw is their implicit acceptance of a brokerage suitability or sales standard, while holding out a fiduciary / best interest standard.